 We provide names for consideration to Crown entity boards.
 Details including forwarding names to our nominations database are available in the agency boards and nominations section.
 We’ve developed board induction programmes providing best practice support to our family of boards.

 We monitor broadcasting agencies that receive government funding and administer parts of the Broadcasting Act 1989.
 Our responsibility for local content and public broadcasting complements the Ministry of Business, Innovation and Employment’s concern for the radio spectrum and telecommunications.
 We manage requests for non-commercial radio broadcasting licenses and liaise with Te Puni Kokiri who deals with Māori broadcasting issues.
 The Ministry works with other government agencies enabling co-production film agreements with countries such as South Africa, India and China to be signed.
 Recent broadcasting projects include the New Zealand Government's Convergence Programme which aims to create a level playing field for content and information, regardless of what type of technology delivers it.

-The Policy and Sector Performance Group comprises of five teams: Arts Policy, Heritage Policy, Media Policy, Ministerial Services and the Cultural Sector Performance Unit.
+The Policy and Sector Performance Group comprises of four teams: Arts & Media Policy, Heritage Policy, Ministerial Services and Sector Performance.
 The group is managed by Karen Adair, Group Manager Policy and Sector Performance.

 Updated on 18th October 2017